telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/binding/add-custom-item-to-datasource.md

 > **Important**
 >
-> The technique below is not designed to be used and does not work in scenarios where the ComboBox is an editor of anotherData item of a Kendo UI widget&mdash;for example, a Kendo UI Grid.
+> This approach is not designed to be used and to work in scenarios where the ComboBox is an editor of a Kendo UI `anotherData` widget item such as the Kendo UI Grid.

 ###### Example